 The airborne geophysical system (Table 3) is installed in the helicopter and in a towed tube, called bird.
 The navigation instruments and the gamma-ray spectrometer are mounted in the helicopter.
-The HEM and HMG sensors, the GPS antenna and a laser altimeter are installed inside the bird.
+The HEM and HMG sensors, a GPS antenna and a laser altimeter are installed inside the bird.
 This bird is towed by a 45 m long cable and its position is, depending on the flight speed, about 40 m beneath and little behind the helicopter.
 A ground base station records the time-variant data required to correct the airborne data.

-The geophysical and recording systems are controlled by the HeliDas system that also assists the navigation during a survey flight.
-The operator as well as the navigator is able to check the flight data online as information about the flight path and selected data channels are displayed on tablet computers.
+The geophysical and recording systems are controlled by the HeliDas system that also assists navigation during a survey flight.
+The operator and the navigator are able to check the flight data online as information about the flight path and selected data channels are displayed on tablet computers.